 Use outdoor area rugs to cover the cold floors and make it feel like stepping into another indoor room wherein you don’t have to put on slippers or shoes.
 Outdoor area rugs are designed for easy cleaning and maintenance.

 It's always best to invest in high-quality outdoor furniture because these are pieces that will take a beating against harsh elements.
 While most outdoor patio furniture can't be used in severe winter weather conditions, areas with mild winters can still make use of this type of furniture.
 Get outdoor furniture made with synthetic resin or wicker, aluminum, stainless steel, teak, and other hardwoods.
 Colorful cushions and pillows can also be brought out when the weather is warmer.

 Winter and autumn can be melancholy and gloomy, making it a point to throw in some pops of color like a bright orange pillow or rugs for a refreshing burst of energy.
 If you're feeling creative, you may choose to throw in a few neon accents for a complete pop of color.

 Consider adding a stylish umbrella to shade you from the sun during the summer days.
 Use decorative screens or panels to protect against the harmful UV rays.
 Adding an arched trellis or a large canopy will also cover you from watchful neighbors whose houses towers above yours.

 If you find it hard to create a year-round deck, try creating a small nook or private space on your porch or patio protected from all the harsh elements on any weather.
 It could be a little corner with a single comfy chair and a small table or chest filled with books.
 Screen it off, and you got yourself a secret and peaceful hideaway.

 Whether it's built-in or portable, a fire pit will let you enjoy your deck even on the chilliest nights.
-Add in other sources of heat like a heater or a stone fireplace.
+Add in other sources of heat like a electric heater or a stone fireplace.
 While built originally for indoors, heated floors are gaining popularity for use in outdoor spaces as well.